-Parents of Mannville boy go to great lengths to reduce painful reactions | CBC News
+'Allergic to life': Parents seek solution to Alberta boy's mysterious condition | CBC News

 6-year-old Kaiel Morritt is limited in where he can go, what he can eat

-A six-year-old boy in Mannville, Alta., is very limited in where he can go and what he can eat as part of his parent's efforts to protect him from things that trigger painful reactions.
+A six-year-old boy in Mannville, Alta., is very limited in where he can go and what he can eat as part of his parents' efforts to protect him from things that trigger painful reactions.

 While wearing a filtered mask, Kaiel Morritt walks through his family's rural garden.
-He eats a strawberry, smiles, and motions a thumbs up with his hand.
-The mask is to protect him from colds, flu, and scents.
+He eats a strawberry, smiles, and gives a thumbs-up.
+The mask is to protect him from colds, flu and scents.

 He eats freely in the garden.
 His parents concluded that foods from the grocery store were causing internal pain.